Relevant projects carried out in Sustainable Logistics

 - Novelog: New Cooperative Business Model and Guidance for Sustainable City Logistics (2015/2018)

-It is a project cofinanced by H2020 Programme.
-The scope of the project is to enable the knowledge and understanding of freight distribution and service trips by providing guidance for implementing effective and sustainable policies and measures.
-This guidance will support the choice of applicable solutions for urban freight and transport services, and will facilitate stakeholders collaboration and the development, field testing and transfer of the best governance and business models.
+It was a project cofinanced by H2020 Programme.
+The scope of the project was to enable the knowledge and understanding of freight distribution and service trips by providing guidance for implementing effective and sustainable policies and measures.
+This guidance supports the choice of applicable solutions for urban freight and transport services, and facilitates stakeholders collaboration and the development, field testing and transfer of the best governance and business models.

 - Sus Freight: Sustainable Freight Transport (2013/2014)

 It was a project co-financed by the Alpine Space Program.
 SusFreight aimed at addressing the environmental problems related to transports through the natural bottleneck represented by the regions composing the Alpine Space geographical area.

 - ACROSSEE: Accessibility improved at border Crossings for the integration of South East Europe (2012/2014)

 It was a project co-financed by the Transnational Cooperation Programme "South-East Europe", working in line with the new EU TEN-T Guidelines and aiming at improving cross-border accessibility in the South -East Europe Area.
 This objective was reached by promoting optimization of the existing network and extending the EU transport network model to the Western Balkans.

 - Adria A: Accessibility and development of the Adriatic sea (2010/2014)